rodrigobmuniz/manipulate-matrix/README.md

 ## How to use

-Inside the project's root folder, you should run the following c:
+Inside the project's root folder, you should run the following:

 ### Send request